savetheclocktower/daubjs/docs/lexer.md

-# Lexers
+# The ‘Lexer’ class

 The purpose of Daub is to do syntax highlighting according to my high standards without compromises.
 If I wanted to compromise, I’d just use Prism, and I don’t mean that as an insult — Prism does a far more _sensible_ cost/benefit analysis than Daub.

-My workflow has always been as follows:

-1. Write a simple code highlighter
-2. Write a blog post
-3. Observe to myself, “hmm, this code I wrote for the blog post doesn’t highlight the way I think it should.”
-4. Change the code highlighter in whatever way is necessary to produce the outcome I want
-5. Declare victory
-6. Wait six months
-7. Return to step #2

-This resulted in waves of (a) adding complexity, then eventually (b) streamlining the complexity with refactors.
+My habit is to add new things to Daub whenever I write a blog post and get annoyed that the code blocks in that post don’t look right.
+This results in waves of (a) adding complexity, then eventually (b) streamlining the complexity with refactors.

 ## Origins

 Highlighting JSX presented my first real challenge.
-It’s a headache for TextMate-style grammars in general, but with extra features of Oniguruma compared to JavaScript’s regex engine mean that IDEs can do decently enough.
+It’s a headache for TextMate-style grammars in general, but the extra features of Oniguruma compared to JavaScript’s regex engine mean that IDEs can do decently enough.

 A JSX grammar is an ordinary JavaScript grammar, except with a new sort of value type: a JSX element.
 JSX elements can appear wherever a literal value can appear, and the contents of a JSX element can be arbitrarily complicated.